 ByrdAdatto understands that SB 2366 could impact Texas and its med spa industry in a big way, and we will continue to monitor the bill as it makes its way through the legislature.
 While it is uncertain whether SB 2366 will become law, it should be recognized that as the med spa industry continues to expand and grow, there will continue to be legislation implemented to regulate it.

-For further legal advice and guidance on the med spa industry, please feel free to contact us at email@example.com.
+For further legal advice and guidance on the med spa industry, please email us at email@example.com.